kmhofmann/selene/README.md

   * Offers flexible classes for image and multi-channel pixel representations, and functions for image data access.
   * Provides easy-to-use APIs to read and write images in JPEG and PNG formats (leveraging *libjpeg* and *libpng*).
-  * Offers basic image processing algorithms such as color conversions, pixel-wise operations, etc.
+  * Offers basic image processing algorithms such as color conversions, pixel-wise operations, rotation, flipping, etc.
   * Lightweight and easy to build using *CMake* on Linux, MacOS, Windows.

 ### Example code